AhmedKhan04/KEP_TESS_LightCurveModeling/README.md

 ## 📚 Package Contents

 - ``\
-  This is the **core script** that contains all the **functions and classes** used to model, fit, and analyze Delta Scuti light curves.
+  This is the **main script** that contains all the **methods** used to model, assess and analyze the light curves of **delta scuti variable stars**.
 It includes:

   - Fourier decomposition modeling
-  - R² and residual analysis
+  - R_fft² and residual analysis
   - Preprocessing and smoothing routines
   - Plotting utilities for light curves

 - ``\
-  Directory containing the **entire set of analyzed observational data**, including:
+  This directory contains the **entire set of analyzed observational data**, including:

   - Cleaned light curve datasets
-  - Star metadata (KIC, TIC IDs, pulsation periods, etc.)
+  - Star metadata (KIC IDs, TIC IDs, pulsation modes, magnitude in  etc.)
   - Sample outputs (e.g., fitted parameters and residuals)

 - ``\